JIN-ORDER-OFFICIAL/GOVERNANCE_OF_ABYSS/README.md

 ![BOJ Digital OS Mechanism](./assets/boj_digital_os_mechanism.jpg)

+### C. THE GLOBAL CAGE MODEL (THE CHINA-ISRAEL NEXUS)
+> ### We have confirmed that the "Digital Cage" being implemented in Japan is a direct export of the surveillance model perfected in China.
+This system is sustained by a hidden pipeline of cyber-technology and financial interests between Israel (Unit 8200) and Chinese elite networks (historically linked to the Qing Bang).

+> ### Technology Transfer: AI surveillance and biometric harvesting protocols.
+> ### The Blueprint: Utilizing China as a "Massive Testbed" for the social credit system and CBDC traps before global deployment.
+> ### The Goal: Total digital enslavement through the JIN-OS / BAAL OS framework.

 ---
 ## 2. THE GOLDEN DOME (DEFENSE)
 ### In collaboration with the "Grand Purger" (Trump), JIN-ORDER deploys the **Golden Dome Shield**.